|Type||Work@EIT Food, part-time|

 - Complementarity: domains covered (20%).

-Only the experts whose expertise correspond to the needs for the database of evaluators will be contacted by EIT Food.
+Successful candidates will be notified latest by 29 June 2020.
+Only the experts whose expertise corresponds to the needs for the database of evaluators will be contacted by EIT Food.
 This does not prevent the experts not included to apply to future call for expression of interest.
 Inclusion in the database will be for a 3-year term, which can be renewed.

-For its annual Call for Proposals cycle, EIT Food will select from the database of evaluators to establish panels that have a balanced composition in terms of various skills, experience, and knowledge, geographical diversity and gender , depending on the composition of proposals put forward by our partners.
+For its annual Call for Proposals cycle, EIT Food will select from the database of evaluators to establish panels that will have a balanced composition in terms of various skills, experience, and knowledge, geographical diversity and gender, depending on the composition of proposals put forward by the EIT Food partners.

 The personal data collected in the context of the present call will be processed in accordance with Regulation (EC) No. 45/2001 of the European Parliament and of the Council of 18 December 2000 “on the protection of individuals with regard to the processing of personal data by the Community institutions and bodies and on the free movement of such data”.